apkd/tryfinally.io/_posts/2022-08-14-detours-redirecting-csharp-methods-at-runtime.md

   * Unfortunately, there is currently no way to call the original method after you've patched it.
 You need to reimplement it from scratch.
 * Once a detour is applied, the effects are permanent for the loaded assembly.
   * In the Unity editor, you can reload the script assemblies.
 This makes `[InitializeOnLoad]` a good place for detour initialization.
+* Detours for some functions will refuse to work no matter how hard you try.
+  * For example due to JIT inlining.
+Methods with a small instruction count are bad candidates for detours. `[MethodImpl(MethodImplOptions.NoInlining)]`{{site.code.cs}} helps, but the whole point of Detours is to avoid having to modify the DLL...
+I do suppose that's still easier than replacing the entire method body using [dnSpy](https://github.com/dnSpy/dnSpy) or [Mono.Cecil](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/).

 # ✝ Let's do it ✝